 By means of verbs like say, tell, ask, order, announce, deny, inform etc. reference can be made to an illocution.
 Within the framework of FG, illocutionary matters are scaled on level 4.
 It is not very surprising that on this level too gibi can be applied.
 It is widely used in comparing or opposing speech acts.

-Consider the following statements, taken from a TV-program (52, 53), from a text book (54), and a text fragment recorded from a radio-interview (55) respectively:
+Consider the following statements, taken from a TV-programme (52, 53), from a text book (54), and a text fragment recorded from a radio-interview (55) respectively:

-(52) Daha önce belirt-tiğ-imiz gibi, yakınma-lar earlier state-prt1-p1p as complaint-pl 'As we have e stated earlier, the comp laints'

-- (53) Daha önce belirt-il-diğ-i gibi ...

-earlier be stated-prt1-p3s like

-'As (has been/was) stated earlier, the complaints ...'

-- (54) Demin de söyle-diğ-im gibi ...

-just before too say-prt1-p1s like

-'As I (have) said a second ago ...'

-- (55) Kapıcı Cafer tip-i bir hayal mahsul-ü, dediğiniz gibi doorkeeper C. type-CM a imagination product-CM 'as you said' 'The type 'doorkeeper C.' is a product of imagination, as you said'
+- (52) Daha önce belirt-tiğ-imiz gibi, yakınma-lar ... earlier state-prt1-p1p as complaint-pl 'As we have stated earlier, the complaints ...' - (53) Daha önce belirt-il-diğ-i gibi ... earlier be stated-prt1-p3s like 'As (has been/was) stated earlier...' - (54) Demin de söyle-diğ-im gibi ... just before too say-prt1-p1s like 'As I (have) said a second ago ...' - (55) Kapıcı Cafer tip-i bir hayal mahsul-ü, dediğiniz gibi . doorkeeper Cafer type-CM a imagination product-CM 'as you said' 'The type 'doorkeeper Cafer' is a product of the imagination, as you said.'

-The 'passive form' of belirt 'to state', belirtil 'to be stated', was recorded elsewhere.
+The passive form of belirt- 'to state', belirtil- 'to be stated', was recorded elsewhere.
 Although (52) and (53) are underlyingly structured in different ways (an active verb versus a passive verb), they can be regarded as pure stylistic means to achieve one and the same goal: to compare an utterance with one expressed earlier.

-As for the placement of the gibi-phrase, all examples presented so far (including those of used to exemplify Manner Expressions and Similative Expressions) clearly demonstrate that the gibi-phrase is syntactically treated as if it were an ordinary adjectival restrictor.
-The syntactic pattern is arranged according to the principle 'modifier precedes modified', but (55) constitutes a possible exception since dediğiniz gibi '(it is) as you (have) said' is placed in clause final position.
+As for the placement of the gibi-phrase, all examples presented so far (including those used to exemplify Manner Expressions and Similative Expressions) clearly demonstrate that the gibi-phrase is syntactically treated as if it were an ordinary adjectival restrictor.
+The syntactic pattern is arranged according to the principle "modifier precedes modified", but (55) constitutes a possible exception since dediğiniz gibi '(it is) as you (have) said' is placed in clause final position.

-It should be noted, however, that Confirmative Expressions very often have no other function than bridging a gap in 'the continuous production of utterances', rather than that their usage is based on the intention to 'add information to the Hearer's knowledge'.
-Most likely, an attentive hearer (who listens carefully) will more or less be able to recall what has been said before.
-Thus, a multitude of Confirmative Expressions in a certain discourse will tell us probably more about the strategies of the Speaker to achieve his communicative goals, than that it is informative with respect to 'what has been said before'.
+It should be noted, however, that Confirmative Expressions very often have no other function than bridging a gap in the continuous production of utterances, rather than that their usage is based on the intention to add information to the Hearer's knowledge.
+Most likely, an attentive Hearer (who listens carefully) will more or less be able to recall what has been said before.
+Thus, a multitude of Confirmative Expressions in a certain discourse will tell us probably more about the strategies of the Speaker to achieve his communative goals, than that it is informative with respect to "what has been said before".

-This typical 'bridging the gap'-strategy comes especially to the fore in the following example (also taken from an interview) for which it is difficult to determine what the Speaker actually 'has told in the beginning'.
-This strategy is also signalled by the twofold use of the interjection ih 'er' in the direct environment of the gibi-phrase.
+This typical "bridging the gap"-strategy is especially apparent in the following example (also taken from an interview) where it is difficult to determine what the Speaker actually "has said in the beginning".
+This strategy is also signalled by the twofold use of the interjection th 'uh' in the direct environment of the gibi-phrase.

-(56) a Ekonomik durum-u-nun çok iyi ol-ma-sı lazım, economic situation-p3s-gen very good 'be'-nom-p3s necessary ih, baş-ta da anlat-tığ-ım gibi, ıh, er beginning-loc too tell-prt1-p1s like er b ekonomik durum hayat standard-ın-ı belirli-yor. economic situation life standard-CM-acc determine-prs2 'Its economic situation should be very good, er, as I (have) said in the beginning, er, the ecomomic situation determines the standard of life' Ifma and all it is left to the Heaven to shaces between (5(a b) in an
+(56) a.
+Ekonomik durum-u-nun çok iyi ol-ma-sı lazım, ıh, economic situation-p3s-gen very good be-nom-p3s necessary uh baş-ta da anlat-tığ-ım gibi, ıh, beginning-loc too tell-prt1-p1s like uh b. ekonomik durum hayat standard-ın-ı belirli-yor. economic situation life standard-CM-acc determine-prs2 'Its economic situation should be very good, uh, as I (have) said in the beginning, uh, the economic situation determines the standard of life.'